omgmog/install-all-firefox/README.markdown

 ### What does it do?

-1. The `bootstrap.sh` script downloads the latest version of `install-all-firefox.sh` before running to ensure that the script is up to date.
+1. The `firefoxes.sh` script downloads the latest version of `install-all-firefox.sh` before running to ensure that the script is up to date.

 2. The script downloads all of the associated resources (icons) and utilities (seticon) to the `/tmp/firefoxes` directory.